Server-Eye/helpers/GetLastActiveDate/Readme.md

 ### apiKey
 The api-Key of the user.
 ATTENTION only nessesary im no Server-Eye Session exists in den Powershell

+### LastActiveDays
+Last Active Days, default is 14

+### PathtoExcelFile
+Excel File if one should be created

 # GetLastActiveDatewithShutdown.ps1